 People become more creative in nature

-Findings from a recent study show that spending time with nature, including our own gardens, has the capacity to enhance our creativity.
+Findings from a recent study (link removed) show that spending time with nature, including our own gardens, has the capacity to enhance our creativity.

 When we spend time in nature and in our garden, we enter a calm state of mind which evokes a different way of thinking by making us more curious, able to form new ideas, as well as becoming more flexible in our ways of thinking – all skills which characterise the ability of being creative.

 Nature also helps us to recharge our directed-attention, a state of mind which is needed when analysing and further developing ideas – something which is also very important in a creative process.

 Increasing people’s exposure to, and use of, green spaces has been linked to long-term reductions in overall reported health problems (including heart disease, cancer and musculoskeletal conditions); it has also been linked to reduced levels of obesity and high physical activity, and higher self-rated mental health, as shown by new research from the independent charity King’s Fund.

 Studies have shown significant reductions in depression and anxiety, improved social functioning and broader effects such as opportunities for vocational development.
 Research also shows that allotment gardening improves an individual’s mood, self-esteem, and physiological measures such as cortisol (associated with acute stress) compared with matched controls.

 Most importantly, when you’re gardening, you are active rather than sitting inactive.
 At the same time, you are deeply focused on the present moment and in touch with nature instead of always being in the process of trying to make sense of any thought chaos.
 You enter a state of mind where you are not constantly in contact with the analytical parts of the brain, but instead you let your mind drift away and feel calm.
 Working in the garden stimulates both body and mind.